Technical blogging is a great way to share your expertise while building a potentially valuable…

 Ars Technica distinguishes itself from a lot of the other tech sites by its in-depth reporting, going into the nitty-gritty technical details of new products.
 The site has also done some lengthy series on the history of some failed tech products like the Amiga and the OS/2 operating system.
 This is a tech site for those who really know about tech.

 Part of the once-mighty Gawker empire, Gizmodo has been a mainstay of tech news and gossip for a long while.
-Anyone who want to keep abreast of the latest technology trends with a quirky take should definitely follow this blog.
+Anyone who wants to keep abreast of the latest technology trends with a quirky take should definitely follow this blog.
 It also has some interesting subsites like Paleofuture and io9.

 Smarter Every Day